change-hi/change-hi.github.io/morea/smart-data-collection/experience-smart-data-collection-jupyter.md

 {% include figure.html url="" max-width="50%" file="/morea/smart-data-collection/fig/job_running.PNG" alt="Connect to cluster" caption="" %}

-The Jupyter notebook server will display the files available in your account's home directory on MANA.
+The Jupyter notebook server will display the files available in your account's home directory on Koa.
 We will need to download the notebook file for this workshop and install some dependencies the notebook relies on.
 The next section will describe how to install these dependencies and load the notebook.

 <div class="alert alert-success mt-3" role="alert" markdown="1">
 <i class="fa-solid fa-globe fa-xl"></i> **Key Points**
 <hr/>

-* MANA’s web interface provides a built in function for deploying a Jupyter notebook server.
+* Koa’s web interface provides a built-in function for deploying a Jupyter notebook server.
-* After configuring and submitting a job to MANA for deploying the Jupyter notebook server, we can connect to the server and use it to access notebook files stored in the user’s home directory.
+* After configuring and submitting a job to Koa for deploying the Jupyter notebook server, we can connect to the server and use it to access notebook files stored in the user’s home directory.
 </div>